 The Executive Board plays a role similar to that of a board of directors.
 It sees that the decisions of the General Conference are implemented.
 Its 58 member states, elected by the General Conference, meet twice a year.

 A global network of national cooperation organizations, called national commissions, serve as intermediaries between UNESCO, civil society and governments.

-Created in 1957, the Canadian Commission for UNESCO provides support for Québec civil society stakeholders in dealings with UNESCO (among other responsibilities).
+Created in 1957, the Canadian Commission for UNESCO provides support for Québec civil society stakeholders in dealings with UNESCO.